 The federal registration filing fee amounts to $225-400 per each class of goods/services, depending on the filing mode.
 In contrast, the state registration filing fee amounts to $50-75 per class of goods/services, depending on the state.

 Federal registration may take from several months to a year or even few.
 State registration, on the other hand, normally runs much faster.

 Trademark registration brings special symbols.
 Federal registration, in particular, allows you to use the world-known symbol ®.
 State registration, however, does not allow for this symbol.

 Before your mark is registered, you can put TM for trademark or SM for service mark.
 You can actually do this once you assert your rights to a mark, regardless of filing a trademark application.
 All those symbols should be in the upper right-hand corner of your mark.

-Your trademark and EIN are just two pieces of your incorporation puzzle.
-To get the big picture, check out how to incorporate your startup in the U.S.
+To conclude, your trademark is just a piece of your incorporation puzzle.
+For a bigger picture, check out how to incorporate your startup in the US.

-For an ultimate guide on how to open your business in the U.S., see our webinar (in Russian langauge).
+For an ultimate guide on how to open your business in the US, watch our webinar.

-If you have any questions about how to register your trademark, feel free to contact us.
+If you have any questions on how to register your trademark, feel free to contact us.